Homeowners are constantly tested by the time and energy it takes to stay ahead of owning a home, and landscape maintenance is no exception.

 Other potential issues can exist with a controller that could cause a zone skip issue, and a thorough test of the controller’s functionality will indicate if that is the source of the problem.

 Once the electrical signal is sent from the controller to a zone’s valve, a properly functioning valve will open, allowing the pressurized water to charge those zones lines.
-Once a zone’s proper charge is reached, the heads will activate and make your landscape happy!
+Once a zone’s proper charge is reached, the heads will activate and your landscape will be watered once again!

 If any process within the valve malfunctions, the water supply needed for a zone to operate will be affected.
 Several tests will need to be conducted at the valve to figure out if the zone skip is caused by the valve or not.